top of page

 Group Class Membership

 My journey with Pilates started when I was a physical therapist working in Connecticut.
-We used Pilates equipment in outpatient therapy clinics.
-After injuring my back/pelvis, I tried traditional physical therapy exercises without much improvement.
-I started taking Pilates classes once a week.
+I worked with another therapist who was a master trainer for Polestar Pilates.
+We had a full studio of Pilates equipment in our clinic to use with rehab patients.
+I started getting serious about Pilates when I injured my own back and pelvis.
+I tried traditional therapy exercises without much improvement.
+I couldn't go back to my normal workouts so I started taking a Pilates mat classes once a week.
 Not only did my symptoms resolve, I began to move with more power and control throughout my whole body.

-I started Pilates teacher training so I could bring mat Pilates to my patients when we moved back to Missouri.
-After nine years working as a therapist, the healthcare industry no longer felt like a good fit.
+I trained to teach mat Pilates so that when we moved back to Missouri I could still use Pilates with my patients.
+Then after nine years working as a physical therapist, the healthcare industry no longer felt like a good fit.
 In 2016, I left physical therapy and finished comprehensive Pilates training.
-I started teaching group Pilates classes and private sessions.
+I have been teaching Pilates classes ever since.

-In my group classes, I had several yoga teachers tell me that I taught Pilates "like a yoga teacher."
-I did not know what they meant at the time but I was intrigued.
-I had always loved yoga classes so in 2020 I completed a 200 hour yoga teacher training.
+I opened this studio in 2021 to teach private lessons.
+In 2025, I added small group reformer classes.
+I am also trained as a 200 hour registered yoga teacher and certified as a Pregnancy and Postpartum Corrective Exercise Specialist.
 I like to incorporate elements of physical therapy, Pilates, and yoga into my classes to create holistic movement training.
-I look forward to helping you find connections in your body, mind, and spirit.
+I look forward to helping you find your strength in body, mind, and spirit.

 Kintsugi is a form of Japanese art where ceramics are repaired with gold.
 It teaches us to fully embrace ourselves including our imperfections.